Co-Founder & CEO

 – Ricardo Álvarez-Díaz

 Álvarez‐Díaz began his career working in New York for famed architect and educator Robert A.M.
-Stern and studied architecture in Italy and the United States, where he received his Professional Bachelor of Architecture degree from The University of Notre Dame.
+Stern and studied architecture in Italy and the United States, where he received his Professional Bachelor of Architecture degree from The University of Notre Dame, in Indiana.

-This year he has been nominated as a Top Executive for the Caribbean Business Power 100.
-In 2016 Alvarez-Diaz was named one of the Top 15 Architects in Miami by Builddirect.com and in 2012 as one of the Top 40 Under 40 by Caribbean Business, the leading financial publication for the Caribbean Basin area.
+In 2017 he was chosen as one of the Top Executive for the Caribbean Business Power 100.
+In 2016 Álvarez‐Díaz was named one of the Top 15 Architects in Miami by Builddirect.com and in 2012 as one of the Top 40 Under 40 by Caribbean Business, the leading financial publication for the Caribbean Basin area.

-Alvarez-Diaz is a prolific author and has been published in a variety of leading industry publications.
+Álvarez‐Díaz is a prolific author and has been published in a variety of leading industry publications.
+In 2017, he coauthored the firm’s first monograph called Places of Purpose, which features the firm’s work over its fifteen-year history.
 He also served as former section editor for the Institute of Classical Architecture’s annual magazine The Classicist.
-He and his firm have been featured in numerous books, newspapers, and magazines, both stateside and abroad, including, Architect, Interior Design, Affordable Housing Finance, Retail Middle East, Nexus, Bloomberg, VMSD, Ocean Drive, Interiors and Sources, Retail: Design, and Green Building & Design.
+He and his firm have been featured in numerous books, newspapers, magazines, and television, both stateside and abroad, including, Architect, Interior Design, Affordable Housing Finance, Retail Middle East, Nexus, Bloomberg, VMSD, Ocean Drive, Interiors and Sources, Retail: Design, Green Building & Design, Fox news, CNN, among others.

-In November of 2015, Álvarez-Díaz became the President of Puerto Rico Builders Association: marking the first time in the organization’s sixty-four-year history that a licensed architect has been named to this prestigious position.
+From 2015 through 2017, Álvarez-Díaz served as the President of Puerto Rico Home Builders Association: marking the first time in the organization’s sixty-six-year history that a licensed architect has been named to this prestigious position.
 In 2016, he was nominated by the National Association of Home Builders as a Region B finalist for the 2016 Young Professional Award, marking the first time in the award’s history that a Puerto Rican has been nominated for this award.

-In partnership with his wife, interior designer Cristina Villalón, he cosponsors the Álvarez-Díaz & Villalón Fund at the University of Notre Dame.
+In partnership with his wife, he cosponsors the Álvarez-Díaz & Villalón Fund at the University of Notre Dame.
 Annually, the fund bestows a summer internship prize, plus two student scholarship awards; at both the undergraduate and graduate levels within the School of Architecture for outstanding leadership and sustainability in design.

-Álvarez-Díaz is the proud father of three beautiful daughters, a rock-jazz drummer, and an ardent fan of the Notre Dame Fighting Irish.
-He is licensed to practice architecture in Florida, New York and Puerto Rico.
+Álvarez-Díaz is licensed to practice architecture in Florida, New York and Puerto Rico.